Tierion/blockchain-anchor/README.md

 var expectedValue = 'a6ec80e2000000000000000000000000e6a4f92579facb4026096f017243ee839ff72fd1' // the hex data string value to verify is anchored within the transaction
 // Optionally, txId and hexData may begin with '0x' for all Ethereum functions

-let result
+let confirmed
 try {
-  result = await anchor.ethConfirmDataAsync(transactionId, expectedValue)
+  confirmed = await anchor.ethConfirmDataAsync(transactionId, expectedValue)
-  console.log(result)
+  console.log(confirmed)
 } catch (error) {
   console.error(error.message)
 }